chaser164/gutcheck/README.md

 ------------------------------------------------------------------------------

 How the frontend login/signup works:
-- On a new page/refresh, if an activated user's token is currently stored in an HTTPOnlyCookie, log this user in automatically
+- On a new page/refresh, if a user's token is currently stored in an HTTPOnlyCookie, log this user in automatically
 - Sign up
     - Logs in a user to a deactivated account and displays a message to check email
     - Sends sign up email
     - After validation, upon page refresh OR inputting details into Log In page, user will be signed in
-    - User cannot log out until cookie expiration as a deactivated user
+    - Refresh unvalidated email message page to see login message about unvalidated email
+    - Clicking back will log out of unvalidated account
     - possible errors:
         - Email already in use for another account
         - Improper email format (for those that edit HTML)
         - Network error
         - There is a catchall system to display rarer errors
 - Log in
-    - Logging in an activated user takes them to their account's homepage
+    - Logging in an activated user takes them to their account's homepage / with refreshing stays logged in
+    - Logging in a deactivated user takes them to deactivated email message / refreshing takes them back to this message
+    - Clicking back will log out of unvalidated account
     - possible errors:
         - No matching user credentials
         - Network error
         - There is a catchall system to display rarer errors
-- Back button sets user to null and clears errors and tries logging out any user
+- Back button sets user to null and clears errors and logs user out if possible

 THINGS TO CONSIDER:
-- should the back button be able to logout unvalidated users?
-- when deactivated users refresh, should the page open with check email message?
 - Consider logging out without a network connection...
+- Consider edge cases with no tokens sent in the request and things like that
+- Consider error handling in views that require auth/validation...auto logout? perhaps not that...
+- Disabling submit button and freezing textfields after clicked / adding a loading symbol
+- Adding a resend validation email button
+- Adding a forgot password option